BenNormann/TruthCheck/README.md

 4. **Hover for details** - hover over any highlight to see:
    - Overall score (0-10)
    - Confidence level
-   - Component breakdown (fact-checker, scholarly, etc.)
+   - Component breakdown (AI, scholarly, credibility)
    - Source evidence and red flags

 ### Extension Controls